Overview

 Model allocation portfolios are reviewed no less than annually by an Investment Advisor

+management.
 Individual client portfolios are reviewed no less than quarterly.
-Triggers that may cause management
+Triggers that

-The Investment Review Committee is composed of William M. Leeb, President, Chief Compliance
+The Investment Review Committee is composed of William M. Leeb, President, Chief Executive

 Regular Reports Provided to Clients